 If, instead, I live as long as I expect to live, that is to say, until age 100, then my return can be as high as 3.84%, and the insurance company’s cost of funds is equivalently 3.84%.
 Notice this is still below the 4% they can expect to pay to borrow money in the bond market, making an individual annuity worthwhile to them even if I far exceed my life expectancy.

 Let’s take another example.
-Let’s say Bill, the original questioner above, is a 70 year old man, who can an expected an additional 13.7 more years, according to the Social Security actuarial tables, living to the wise old age of 83.7.
+Let’s say Bill, the original questioner above, is a 70 year old man, who can expect an additional 13.7 more years, according to the Social Security actuarial tables, living to the wise old age of 83.7.
 I applied online to my same insurance company as a 70-year-old man, willing to take just 10 years of guaranteed payments (a reasonable scenario rather than the 20 years of guaranteed payments that a 40 year old might want.)
 For his $100,000 annuity premium, Bill could expect to receive $597.19/month for the rest of his life with 120 guaranteed payments.

 What is the insurance company’s cost of funds in this case, and conversely, Bill’s expected return?
 If Bill lives to his expected life-span, he would receive a total of $98,536.35, or less than he paid upfront for the annuity, for a negative return on his money.
 In other words, under a reasonable baseline scenario, the insurance company acquires money at a negative rate of interest.
 That’s better than free!
 That’s awesome.
 If you’re a death-eating, snake-tattoo-on-your-arm annuity provider, of course.